globalwordnet/schemas/index.md

     @prefix wn: <http://wordnet-rdf.princeton.edu/ontology#> .
     @prefix wordnetlicense: <http://wordnet.princeton.edu/wordnet/license/> .

-Each wordnet is an instance of the class `ontolex:Lexicon` and must have the following properties
+Each wordnet is an instance of the class `lime:Lexicon` and must have the following properties

 * `rdfs:label`: A name for the wordnet.